-Despite all these injection attack occurrences, SQL injection is the widely popular one.
-Now, let’s have a quick outlook on what it is.
+Despite all these injection attack occurrences, SQL injection is the most popular one.
+Let’s have a quick outlook on what it is.

 Plain explanation of SQL Injection Vulnerability:

-Just have a quick dream like: You’re owing a completely automated car that does all it’s processes based on the commands of it’s owner through a standard web form.
+You’re owing a completely automated car that does all its processes based on the commands of you through a standard web form.
 It may be like:

-For this query, the response nor the populated form may be like:
+For this query, the response may be like:

-Travel over the GT bridge and stop at hotel Savera for eating at 2.00 P.M in the afternoon.
+Travel over the GT bridge and stop at Hotel Continental for eating at 2.00 P.M in the afternoon.

-Well, the values in bold are the one’s stated by the owner.
+Well, the values in bold are the one’s stated by you.
 Just envision a situation when an intruder tampers the inputs like:

-Travel over the GT bridge and crash the hotel gate of Savera at 2.00 P.M in the afternoon.
+Travel over the GT bridge and crash the hotel gate of Continental at 2.00 P.M in the afternoon.

-Since, your car is automated, it parses the commands and crashes the Savera hotel gate instead of stopping there.
+Since, your car is automated, it parses the commands and crashes the Continental hotel gate instead of stopping there.
 It can’t distinguish between malign and benign ones.

 This is the exact concept of SQL Injection.
 Hackers can inflict malicious codes in to the server and can make everything to go haywire.
-To know how it’s practically done, kindly check it out over here.
+To know more, please check this link.

 XSS (Cross-Site Scripting):

 XSS is another scripting injection attack that makes its name consistently in the OWASP top 10 vulnerabilities list.
-Now, let me explain you the concept of SOP in order to help you understand XSS better.
+Let me explain you the concept of SOP in order to help you understand XSS better.

 XSS is a method of deceiving the SOP concept in flawed applications.
 Just imagine that someone sends random HTML codes; they aren’t sanitized and get reflected on the page.
 Then, an intruder can also send his own HTML codes which will also be reflected on the user interface page as it’s also the same type of HTML codes.
 Through this, the intruder can catch sight of the important data in the website and can even manipulate it to his/her own advantage.

-To know more about it, kindly check it out over here.
+To know more about it, kindly refer this link.